llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

                                                -> consumer_n.cpp

 Clang does not emit diagnostics when ``-fexperimental-modules-reduced-bmi`` is used with a non-module unit.
-This design helps the end users of the one-phase compilation model to perform experiments without needing to modify the build system.
+This design permits users of the one-phase compilation model to try using reduced BMIs without needing to modify the build system.
 The two-phase compilation module requires build system support.

 In a Reduced BMI, Clang does not emit unreachable entities from the global module fragment, or definitions of non-inline functions and non-inline variables.
 This may not be a transparent change.

-[module.global.frag]ex2 provides a good example:
+Consider the following example:

 .. code-block:: c++